treeorg/Fagus/README.md

 `Fagus` is a wrapper-class around a tree of `dict`- or `list`-objects.
 To get back the root-object inside the instance, use `()` to call the object -- this is shown in line 7.

 ### Fagus options
-There are several parameters used across many functions in `Fagus` which steer the behaviour of that function.
+There are several parameters used across many functions in `Fagus` steering the behaviour of that function.
 Often, similar behaviour is intended across a whole application or parts of it, and this is where options come in handy allowing to only specify these parameters once.

 One example of a `Fagus`-option is [`default`](#default).
-This option contains the value that is returned e.g. in `get()` if a `path` doesn't exist, see [Introduction](#introduction----what-it-solves), code block two for an example.
+This option contains the value that is returned e.g. in `get()` if a [`path`](#the-path-parameter) doesn't exist, see [Introduction](#introduction----what-it-solves), code block two for an example.

 **The four levels of `Fagus`-options**:
 1. **Argument**: The highest level - if an option is specified directly as an argument to a function, that value takes precedence over all other levels.